Digital Transformation: Resource for Retailers this Year [Updated for 2023]

 In the short term, companies should try to make the working environment more bearable.
 That could mean reducing workloads and hours, instituting flexible work policies, or even providing some form of financial assistance.
 In the long term, businesses need to take a hard look at their cultures and identify ways in which they might be causing employees undue stress

-In a time when retailers are in the midst of tough financial situations, many were forced to invest heavily into hiring new personnel and retaining them.
-C
+In a time when retailers are in the midst of tough financial situations, many were forced to invest heavily in hiring new personnel and retaining them.

 The Digital Talent Divide